2025/26 Season Concerts

 Featured Soloist: Hila Plitmann, Soprano

-Also reflected in Hilá’s work is her love of poetry, focus on discipline (she holds a black belt in Tae Kwon Do), and engagement with nature, with which she aims to inspire light, love, beauty, and joy.
+Hilá’s work is informed by her love of poetry, focus on discipline (she holds a black belt in Tae Kwon Do), and engagement with nature.
 She hopes her artistic risk-taking emboldens audiences to expand their comfort zones.

-For more information about Hila Plitmann, visi: https://hilaplitmann.com/
+For more information about Hila Plitmann, visit: https://hilaplitmann.com/

 Russian Fireworks